How the Soldano Super Lead Overdrive SLO-100 & 50 Watt Amplifiers Work

 But the FX Buffer Cathode Follower does much more than just feed the FX loop.
 It is the first triode to go into overdrive and its interaction with the upstream OD Preamp 4 gain stage adds a unique overdrive effect that limits clipping of both the positive and negative signal lobes.
 This is one of the "secret" reasons the Fender 5F6-A Bassman, Marshall JTM45, Plexi, Master Volume and Soldano amps sound so good when pushed hard.
 This interaction between a gain stage and cathode follower does not have a solid state equivalent.

+Soldano placed the FX Loop after all the preamp distortion is generated to keep FX audio from being turned to mush by distortion.
 To get the guitar audio down to a suitable FX pedal level the FX Buffer output goes through an attenuating voltage divider that dumps an amazing 99% of the audio signal to ground.
 This voltage divider originally dumped 98% of the signal but the signal was still too hot for many FX pedals so a production change was implemented to cut the signal in half and dump 99% of the signal.
 This attenuator also delays power amp overdrive until very high gain and master volume settings.

-The Tone Stack Buffer Cathode Follower is used to prevent the tone stack from loading down the high impedance guitar signal coming off the FX Recovery V4B plate.
+The Tone Stack Buffer Cathode Follower is used to prevent the tone stack from loading down the high impedance guitar signal (high voltage, low current) coming off the FX Recovery V4B plate.
 The Cathode Follower supplies a low impedance "thick" signal to the tone stack to keep the tone controls from affecting the amp's output volume too much.
 It has been said that the dual cathode follower design of the SLO amps is part of the wonderful overdrive formula but since the FX Recovery gain stage does not normally go into overdrive the Tone Stack Buffer Cathode Follower does not do any "magic" to the overdrive tone like the FX Buffer Cathode Follower does.

-The Treble, Mid & Bass (TMB) Fender style tone stack uses variable RC filters to block high, mid and low frequencies.
+The Treble, Mid & Bass (TMB) Fender style tone stack uses variable RC filters to dump high, mid and low frequencies to ground.
 It's a passive tone control that cannot boost frequencies, only remove them from the guitar signal.
 It's a low impedance circuit that places a heavy load on the guitar signal so the Tone Stack Buffer Cathode Follower acts as a buffer between the low impedance tone stack and the high impedance signal from the preamp.
 Without the cathode follower the tone controls would raise and lower the overall signal volume even more than they already do.
 See How the TMB Tone Stack Works for more info.
 The Tone Stack is identical to the Marshall JCM800 stack except for the 47k Tone Slope resistor.
 The guitar signal leaves the tone stack through the treble pot's wiper and flows to the OD Master Volume pot.

 The Master Volume is a pre-phase inverter master volume versus the more common post phase inverter master volume (PPIMV).
 The pre master volume controls the signal level flowing into the phase inverter and controls the distortion level of both the phase inverter and the power tubes.
 The 12AX7 phase inverter gets hit with a hot signal from the preamp and being able to tame that signal before it hits the inverter's grid can help prevent unwanted blocking distortion at extreme volume levels.
 The down side of having the master volume on the input side of the phase inverter is you don't have the phase inverter's gain to create additional distortion before the master volume but this is not a problem for the very high gain SLO preamp.